top of page

 • Inefficient API integrations

 Before migrating, conduct a technical audit.
+The right decision is rarely emotional.
+It is architectural.

+Growth does not punish the wrong platform immediately; it exposes it gradually.
+The question is not which platform looks better today.
 It is whether your infrastructure will support the version of your business that exists three years from now.

 Comments